Solve weighted least squares (WLS) problem for a single lambda value

 An object with class "glmnetfit" and "glmnet".
 The list returned has

-the same keys as that of a glmnet
+the same keys as that of a glmnet object, except that it might have an

-additional warm_fit
+additional warm_fit key.

 Intercept value.

-matrix of coefficients, stored in sparse matrix
+nvars x 1matrix of coefficients, stored in sparse matrix format.- df

 The number of nonzero coefficients.